The Beginner’s Guide to Ebook Formats

 |Interactive Level||None||None||Advanced||Advanced||Multimedia only|

 All ebook apps types provide the same features.
 Ebook Apps all provide the highest level of interactive content, Kotobee DRM (in our case), and the same branding and customization options.
-The major differences lie in the behind-the-scenes technical stuff, that will allow your ebook to be opened in a web browser, from a computer’s desktop or on a phone or tablet.
+The major differences lie in the behind-the-scenes technical stuff, that will allow your ebook to be opened in a web browser, on a computer’s desktop or on a phone or tablet.

 |Web App||Desktop App||Mobile Apps|